DavidGoldman/ASUS-P8Z68-V-PRO-GEN3-Hackintosh/README.md

 - Boot and select the drive in BIOS, booting into Clover.
 For me, it was named weird (like "UEFI: Clover start boot.efi at *USB*...")
 - Clover Boot Options -> Remove all Clover boot options
 - Clover Boot Options -> Add Clover boot options for all entries
 - Restart.
-Now I was able to boot Clover properly from my drive (option named "UEFI: Clover start boot.efi at El Capitan...")
+Now I was able to boot Clover properly from my drive (option named "UEFI: Clover start boot.efi at *El Capitan*...")

 ## USB 3.0